AlecWood/xsibackup/README.md

 --smtp-delay=true

-	Allows you to add a 3 second delay when sending the email body and before the SMTP QUIT command is sent.
+	Allows you to add a 3 second delay before the SMTP QUIT command is sent.
 Necessary for some mail servers e.g. hMailServer